Namik Resuli

-Namik Resuli (10 September 1908 - 12 September 1985) was an Albanian linguist and academic.
+Namik Resuli (10 September 1908 – 12 September 1985) was an Albanian linguist and academic.

 Biography

 Born in Berat in 1908, after having accomplished elementary studies in Albania he went to Italy, where he finished his secondary studies and then graduated in glottology in the University of Turin.
 His doctorate thesis "Mbi shtresëzimet në gjuhën shqipe" was written under the guide of Professor Matteo Bartoli.
-Resuli returned in Albania in the 1930s and taught Albanian language in Elbasan Normal School, now Aleksandër Xhuvani University, as well as in Shkodër, and Tiranë.
+Resuli returned in Albania in the 1930s and taught Albanian language in Elbasan Normal School, now Aleksandër Xhuvani University, as well as in Shkodër and Tirana.
 In 1939, he went to Rome to become assistant professor of Albanian language, working there for 10 years.
 During 1940–44 he worked in the Ministry of Education of Albania, for a period also Deputy Minister of Education, and as a member of the Royal Institute of the Albanian Studies.
 Together with Ernest Koliqi, he published a two-volume collection on Albanian literature, titled Shkrimtaret Shqiptare (Albanian writers), in 1941.